Starkku/MapTool/Conversion-Profile-Documentation.md

 #### IncludeFiles
 A comma-separated list of filenames including file extensions to read from *same directory as the current conversion profile*.
 Contents of these files will be merged with the current one.
 This only works on one level, so trying to include files from already included files will fail.

+#### ApplyMapOptimization
+If set to yes/true, will ensure that on the saved map, section with name 'Basic' will be the first section and section with name 'Digest' will be the last.
+This potentially allows for game to find these particular sections marginally faster.

+#### ApplyMapCompress
+If set to yes/true, no unnecessary white space is put on the saved map.
+This allows for map size to be marginally smaller.

 ### TheaterRules

 #### ApplicableTheaters